 It's just me and my bowl of healthy cream of mushroom soup today.
 Because we are celebrating October and the fact that it finally feels like we can put on a cozy sweater and boots.
 And because I'm just a plain and simple mushroom soup fan.

 Gosh!
 The number of times we eat mushroom soup is unbelievable.
 We don't even need a reason.
 Every time I ask Denver what he wants to eat - it's always something with mushrooms.
 And because we can make this soup in under 29 minutes it's always a win.
 For the 29 minute victory, you will need a pressure cooker of course, but this can be made pretty quickly without one as well.

-Does this Cream of Mushroom Soup have cream?
+Quick Walk Through: Healthy Cream of Mushroom Soup